vosbek/geminintelligence/FRESH_SETUP.md

 node --version    # Should be v18+
 npm --version     # Should be 8+
 python3 --version # Should be 3.8+
+pip3 --version    # Should be 20+
 psql --version    # Should be 12+

 # If missing any, install them first:
 # sudo apt update && sudo apt install -y nodejs npm python3 python3-pip postgresql postgresql-contrib

+# Check if all required Python packages can be installed
+python3 -c "import sys; print(f'Python {sys.version}')"
 ```

 ## Step 1: Get Latest Code